va13k/aware_dashboard/README.md

 1. write `.env`
 2. create or update `aware-micro-server/aware-config.json`
+3. create or update `studies/studyConfig.json`
+4. create or update `studies/index.html`
-3. build the Docker images
+5. build the Docker images
-4. start MySQL, the configurator, the micro-server, and Nginx
+6. start MySQL, the configurator, the micro-server, and Nginx

+The runtime stack in `docker-compose.yml` only contains the long-running services.
+File generation happens inside `setup.sh` and `setup.bat` before the containers are started.

 The intended local prerequisites are only Git and Docker.